snehalNagmote/kafka-ganglia/README.md

 Kafka Ganglia Metrics Reporter
 ==============================

+Fixed some of the dependencies isue with Kafka 0.8 and Scala 2.8

 This is a simple reporter for kafka using the [GangliaReporter](http://metrics.codahale.com/manual/ganglia/).
 It works with kafka 0.8 beta version.

 Install On Broker
 ------------